 Shivani Honwad loved working as a lawyer in the public sector, but had a hard time surviving in New York City on a pay check to pay check existence.
 A switch to private law alleviated her financial woes, but did nothing to help her work-life balance.
 Finally Honwad decided it was time to start her own law firm, so she could practice the kind of law she was passionate about and determine her own schedule.
-She founded The Law Firm of Shivani Honwad, and now she’s an immigration attorney in Los Angeles, California doing what means most to her – helping others.
+She founded The Law Firm of Shivani Honwad, and now she’s an immigration attorney in Delaware doing what means most to her – helping others.

 Honwad’s story, as told to The Story Exchange 1,000+ Stories Project: